sbaresearch/featurecloud-nn-watermarking-app/README.md

-## FeatureCloud CNN Watermarking App
+## FeatureCloud NN Watermarking App

-This app embeds a watermark into a given CNN model.
+This app embeds a watermark into a given NN model.

 ### Client's data